Most of you know this is a bad time of year for me.

 The Garlic Goldfish (a perennial favorite Christmas snack) have arrived!

 Actually, they were assembled by yours truly, in a couple hours standing at the iron skillet, Worcestershire, Blue Bonnet margarine and garlic powder at-the-ready.
 Then slow baked until dry and toasty.

 (For the uninitiated, this is a snack I’ve made traditionally for years.
 Originally, I made standard Chex Mix, with the requisite addition of peanuts, pretzels and the like.
 With a tablespoon of this, a dash of that.
 I determined two things – people singled out the Pepperidge Farm Goldfish Crackers for consumption so the other ingredients were wasted, and screw this tablespoon-dash thing!)

 I cover roughly 9/10 of the bottom of the skillet with Worcestershire, add 1/2 a stick of margarine, and sprinkle garlic powder generously.
-Then marinate a pan full of crackers until they soak it all up.
-Transfer all to a turkey roasting pan and bake @ 300* or so, turning every 10 minutes of so to check for burning, until they are all dry and crispy.
+Then marinate a pan full of crackers until they soak it all up, over medium heat.
+Transfer all to a turkey roasting pan and bake @ 300° or so, turning every 10 minutes of so to check for burning, until they are all dry and crispy.
 (I use Blue Bonnet because it’s cheap and takes the high heat.)

 I used to make these in massive quantities for Christmas when I was employed and bring them into work.
 It became such a tradition that folks would start asking me in September if I was bringing in goldfish that year!